 What is product messaging? #

 Product messaging is how you communicate your product value to your target audience.
-It defines how well your prospective users understand your product's core functionality and how it helps them solve their pain points.
+It defines how well your prospective users and potential customers understand your product's core functionality and how it helps them solve their pain points.

 Product messaging includes all channels of communication—website, in-app messaging, social media, emails, release notes, and more.
 Put simply, product messaging is everywhere where you communicate and interact with your prospective users and existing customers.